Zakaria-Dahi/Quantum_Inspired_Algorithm_For_Antenna_Placement/README.md

 **Programmers :shipit:**: Zakaria Abdelmoiz DAHI from the University of Malaga, Spain.

-**About:** This repositiory contains the implementation in [1] that studies the influence of the mapping functions when handling the binary antenna placement using a conitnuous swarm algorithm.
-We use instances of 14ç to 1000 antennas (representing the city of Malga, Spain) and three types of antennas (Omnidirectional, directional and Squared).
+**About:** This repositiory contains the implementation of the quantum-inspired genetic algorithm devised in [1] for solving the binary antenna placement using a conitnuous swarm algorithm.
+We use instances of `149 to 1000 antennas` (representing the city of Malga, Spain) and `three types of antennas` (Omnidirectional, directional and Squared).

 - [1] **Z.A.
-DAHI**, C. Mezioud, A. Draa, On the efficiency of the binary flower pollination algorithm: Application on the antenna positioning problem, Applied Soft  Computing, Volume 47, 2016, Pages 395-414, SSN 1568-4946, https://doi.org/10.1016/j.asoc.2016.05.051.
+DAHI**, C. Mezioud, A. Draa, A quantum-inspired genetic algorithm for solving the antenna positioning problem, Swarm and Evolutionary Computation, Volume 31, 2016, Pages 24-63, ISSN 2210-6502, https://doi.org/10.1016/j.swevo.2016.06.003.

 ## **How :green_book:**

-- Depending on the variant you want to execute you just need to navigate to the corresponding foldr: `BFPAs` for the flower pollination algorithm and `PBIL` for the population-based incremental learning.
+- Depending on the variant you want to execute you just need to navigate to the corresponding foldr: `GGA` for the generational genetic algorithm, `PBIL` for the population-based incremental learning and `QIGA` for the quantum-inspired genetic algorithm.
 - Once you have navigated to the folder of the corresponding variant, you just need to execute the file `main.m`.

 ## **Folders Hiearchy :open_file_folder:**

-- `BFPAs`:  this folder includes the binary variants of the flower pollination algorithm.

-    - `AM`: This folder contains the variant using `Angle Modulation` mapping technique.
-    - `GVP`: This folder contains the variant using `Great Value Priority` mapping technique.
-    - `Nearest_Integer`: This folder contains the variant using `Nearest integer` mapping technique.
-    - `Normalised`: This folder contains the variant using `Normalisation` mapping technique.
-    - `Quantum`: This folder contains the variant using `Quantum Inspiration`.
+- `GGA`: This folder contains the generational genetic algorithm.
-    - `Sigmoid`: This folder contains the variant using `Sigmoid` mapping technique.
+- `QIGA`: This folder contains quantum-inspired genetic algorithm.
-- `PBIL`: This folder contains the code of the `Populatio-Based Incremental Learning`.
+- `PBIL`: This folder contains the code of the `Population-Based Incremental Learning`.

 - `Results`:
     - `Graphical`: the results will be automatically stored as `gif` figures.